Rogelio Valdés

-Rogelio Valdés (1882 – death date unknown) was a Cuban baseball player in the Cuban League and Negro leagues.
+Rogelio Valdés (1882 – death date unknown) was a Cuban professional baseball outfielder, shortstop and player manager in the Cuban League and Negro leagues.
 He played from 1899 to 1917 with several ballclubs, including Almendares, Habana, Cuban Stars (West), and the All Cubans.
+In 1908, Valdés both managed and played for Azul.

 He was elected to the Cuban Baseball Hall of Fame in 1946.